mebusy/notes/dev_notes/3b1b_expostion.md

 ![](../imgs/3b1b_expos_fourier_2.png)

 And as you add in other notes, the wave gets more and more complicated.
 But right now, all it is a combination of pure frequencies.
+A microphone recording any sound just picks upon the air presure at many different points in time, it only see the final sum.
+So our central question is gonna be how you can take a signal like this, de decompose it into the pure frequencies that make it up.